 Virtual and hybrid events are great.
-They are cost effective, can fit in a lot of content, draw a wider audience base, and business matchmaking translates beautifully to the formats.
+They can fit in a lot of content, draw a wider audience base, and business networking translates beautifully to the formats.
 However, any virtual or hybrid event can fail miserably if the technical side isn’t properly planned for.

 Here are the top technical errors event organizers have made with their virtual and hybrid events and how to avoid them.

 - Not Being Aware of Your Attendees Tech Needs